 The Kotor fortress walls up in the mountain behind the town form the shape of a lion on the hillside, which is visible at night when the walls are illuminated in a stunning light display that forms the focal point of the whole Bay of Kotor.

-The surroundings and the view, whatever direction you look in, are nothing short of breathtaking.
+The surroundings and the view, whatever direction you look in, are totally breathtaking.

 A huge natural bay with mountains on all sides, which spill directly in to unbelievably calm, clear waters below them.
 It’s a favourite destination for cruise ships, which glide silently in to the bay each day, depositing their passengers at the port next to the Old Town.